j50n/deno-dijkstras-algorithm/README.md

 This implementation of Dijkstra'a algorithm is able to process large in-memory graphs.
 It will perform reasonably well even when the number of edges is in the millions.
 The performance is `O(n*log(n))`.

-This code was adapted from Typescript/Deno from
+This code was adapted to Typescript from
 [A Walkthrough of Dijkstra's Algorithm (In JavaScript!)](https://medium.com/@adriennetjohnson/a-walkthrough-of-dijkstras-algorithm-in-javascript-e94b74192026) on Medium.
 This implemetation was originally part of [BlackholeSuns](https://github.com/j50n/blackholesuns), an open source project